The Hunter vs. Farmer Sales Model: Which is Best for Your Sales Team?

 When the hunter and farmer sales model is polished and adapted to your target market and your team, both hunters and farmers contribute to growing sales and a higher-value customer base, bringing solid results into the long term.

-Most sales teams have both hunters and farmers working together in separate roles.
-But the way you structure your sales team can vary depending on the resources you have and the market you sell to.
+Most sales teams have both hunters and farmers working together in separate sales roles.
+But how you structure your sales team can vary depending on your resources and the market you sell to.

 Here are three examples of sales team organization with the hunter and farmer model: